Skip to content

 Similar to searching for a node, inserting a node uses \(O(\log n)\) time.

 First, find the target node in the binary tree, then remove it.
-Similar to inserting a node, we need to ensure that after the removal operation is completed, the property of the binary search tree "left subtree < root node < right subtree" is still satisfied.
-Therefore, based on the number of child nodes of the target node, we divide it into three cases: 0, 1, and 2, and perform the corresponding node removal operations.
+Similar to node insertion, we need to ensure that after the removal operation is completed, the binary search tree's property of "left subtree \(<\) root node \(<\) right subtree" is still maintained.
+Therefore, depending on the number of child nodes the target node has, we divide it into 0, 1, and 2 three cases, and execute the corresponding node removal operations.

 As shown in Figure 7-19, when the degree of the node to be removed is \(0\), it means the node is a leaf node and can be directly removed.